 Project Green Dorm / Dorm Makeover Contest

-Work with team to update PGD website.
-Develop materials for Green Checklist and send out to schools around the world.
-Develop materials and invite for Dorm Makeover Contest and help curate Grand Prize package.
-Create and update Pinterest boards for back to school categories.
+Work with TTG team to update the PGD website for back-to-school each year.
+Develop materials for the Green Checklist and send to schools globally.
+Polish materials for Dorm Makeover Contest and curate Grand Prize package.
+Create and update Pinterest boards for each category.

-Support office manager with bookkeeping, finance, donor relations, media and marketing, administration, and more.
-Help update our electronic files.
-Gain important office, data management, and problem-solving skills, critical for any job!
-This project is for adults and students interested in developing these skills.
+Support office manager with bookkeeping, finance, donor relations, media and marketing, administration, etc. Update electronic files.
+Gain important office, data management and problem-solving skills that are critical for any job!
+This is open to students and adults with experience and/or interest in this field.

-Help TTG manage website with updated content, photos and links.
+Help TTG manage and update website with fresh/revised content, photos, and links.
 Design and create new web toolkits and templates.